-On March 10, AIDSVu recognizes National Women & Girls HIV/AIDS Awareness Day (NWGHAAD) to draw attention to the impact of HIV on women and girls and the inequities in access to HIV screening, prevention, and care for women, especially women of color and transgender women in the U.S. This year’s theme, “You.
-Me.
-WE.
-Changing the face of HIV,” highlights the role of all stakeholders in ending the HIV epidemic among women and girls.
+On March 10, AIDSVu recognizes National Women & Girls HIV/AIDS Awareness Day (NWGHAAD).
+This annual event spotlights the impact of HIV on women and girls and the inequities in their access to screening, prevention, and care—especially for women and girls of color—in the U.S.

-Women of color and transgender women continue to be disproportionately affected by HIV:
+In particular, women of color continue to be disproportionately impacted by HIV.

-- In 2019, Black women represented 7% of the U.S. population but 11% of all new HIV diagnoses and 56% of all new HIV diagnoses among women.
+- In 2021, Black women comprised 14% of women but made up over 54% of all new HIV diagnoses among women.

-NWGHAAD is also an opportunity to raise awareness about how social determinants of health can affect women’s HIV-related health outcomes.
-For example:
+NWGHAAD also serves as an opportunity to raise awareness about how social determinants of health can affect women’s HIV-related health outcomes.
+Women continue to trail behind their male counterparts in income, poverty, and food insecurity, impacting their access to care.

-As the nation works towards ending the U.S. HIV epidemic by 2030, we must prioritize women and girls, particularly women of color, in public health planning to develop policies and programs that address the social and structural inequalities that pose barriers to HIV testing, prevention, and care for women and girls.
+As the nation works towards ending the U.S. HIV epidemic by 2030, we must prioritize women and girls, particularly women of color, in public health planning.
+This means developing policies and programs that address the social and structural inequalities that pose barriers to HIV testing, prevention, and care for half our population.

 To learn more about how the HIV epidemic impacts women and girls, explore these AIDSVu resources: